ozzann/my-vagrant/README.md

    In this case Puppet installs docker to the production, then it copies application's source code inluding Dockerfile to the production and after that it runs deployment script.

-   In order to store app's file and then send them to the production, Puppet master has a statisc moin point **/etc/puppet/files**.
+   In order to store app's file and then send them to the production, Puppet master has a static mount point **/etc/puppet/files**.
 Creation of this point is managed by **/etc/puppet/fileserver.conf** configuration file.

 ### The pipeline in action

 ## What Vagrant does

    Firstly Vagrant creates three virtual machines.
+The information about machines' names, IPs and provisioning scripts is stored in JSON file **nodes.json**.
    All of them are based on Ubuntu 14.04 Desktop OS and have descriptive names.
 Also, each of them is assigned with specisific IP address, because they need to communicate between each other.
 This is obviously not enought to build VMs required fot the pipeline, but Vagrant allows us to install any packages and configure a system by provisioners.
-In this case shell scripts for each of VM is used:
+In this case shell scripts for each of VM are used:

    - **bootstrap-puppet-master.sh**

+   The script installs puppetmaster to this machine.
+Beside that it also configure **/etc/hosts** file by adding information about puppet master and puppet agent hosts.
+   Also, some puppet modules, such as ntp, docker and vcsrepo, are installed.
+The docker module is used then in main puppet manifest site.pp.
+   Because puppet master sends application's files to puppet agent, a static mount point is configured.
+It is managed in another puppet config file **/etc/puppet/fileserver.conf** where the file source is set.

    - **bootstrap-production.sh**

+   The provision script for Production VM performs three tasks.
+Firstly, it installs puppet agent.
+Then it configures /etc/hosts file by adding information about Puppet Master host.
+Also it makes puppet config /etc/puppet/puppet.conf aware of the Puppet Master by adding server and certname parameters.
+Now puppet.conf should contain:

+   	server=puppet.master.vm
+    certname=production.puppet.node.vm

    - **bootstrap-jenkins.sh**